 Cardio can be one of the more draining parts of your workout.
 After a big lift, the last thing you want to do is have to hop on the treadmill and stare at the same thing for an hour.
 But we suffer through it because we know our overall health is important to maintain and our desire to look lean can find ways of convincing us to power through.
 But there is another way to have those benefits of cardio work for you without putting in hours and hours into a forced routine.
 High-intensity interval training (HIIT) is one way to look leaner, get fit faster, and save time in the gym.

 The framework for HIIT is the same for whatever form of exercise you choose for training.
 Brief, but maximum effort periods of work, with small periods of rest just to give you a second to catch your breath.
 On paper, high-intensity interval training seems simple and easy.
 But the key is to give everything you have into those 20 or 30 seconds to get the most out of it.
+Not only will this promote great muscle growth, but will also work to give you a serious boost in aerobic performance and calorie burn for that desired body physique to really pop from a HIIT workout, the ultimate form of interval workouts.

 What is High-Intensity Interval Training?